liayin/blog/_posts/2021-3-29-literature.md

 media activity.
 In particular, we examine the potential influence of 16 and Pregnant on teens’ decision-making process with data on the frequency with which teens search for terms like “how to get birth control” or use the terms “birth control” or “abortion” in their tweets.
 This analysis provides some insight into the mechanisms that would lead to changes in rates of teen childbearing in the absence of sufficient data on actual levels of sexual activity and contraceptive use.

+- [Jetter & Molina (2020)](https://www.dropbox.com/s/wxvoex9m7mv7sxj/philspeech.pdf): Persuasive agenda-setting: Rodrigo Duterte's inauguration speech and drugs in the Philippines
+    - Exploring the elusive agenda-setting hypothesis pertaining to democratically-elected leaders, we hypothesize that Duterte’s 2016 inauguration speech systematically shifted Filipinos’ policy agenda to prioritizing illegal drugs.
+In a country that tops internet usage worldwide, we study daily Google searches on the national and regional level, identifying a strong and persistent increase in drug-related searches right after the speech, both in absolute terms and relative to other prominent policy topics.
+Further estimations rule out alternative explanations, including Duterte’s election campaign, potentially confounding topics (i.e., pharmaceutical drugs, Duterte’s ‘War on Drugs’), and common international time trends.
+Complementing Google search data, individual-level surveys also reveal more respondents considered crime reduction the top national priority right after the speech.
+To better identify causality, we exploit the historical timing of local festivals, leaving some provinces less exposed to the speech.
+Results show less-exposed provinces exhibit smaller increases in drug-related Google searches and survey-elicited crime prioritization.